sandmal/eslint-prettier/README.md

 ## Intented for own use

-I'm tierd of copy pasting the same eslint, prettier config for everyprosject.
+I'm tierd of copy & pasting the same eslint, prettier config for everyproject.
 So this is going to save a lot of time in the future.

 Inspired by pauloramos and wesbos